akilaabesinghe/Final_Project_BIOL7180/README.md

 ## IQTree

-The .fas file was used in IQTree (http://www.iqtree.org/) using the following bash command
+The .fas alignment file (Alignment2.fas) was used in IQTree (http://www.iqtree.org/) using the following bash command

 <pre>sudo apt-get install iqtree </pre>